Step 2: Gather required documents

 1. Letter of Introduction

-One-page letter briefly summarizing your background and your internship goals.
-This letter should be written in a similar format to that of a standard cover letter and be addressed to the Marketing/International Business Program Chair.
+This one-page letter briefly summarizing your background and your internship goals.
+This letter should be written in a similar format to that of a standard cover letter and be addressed to the Accounting & Business Law Program Chair.

 2. Goals Statement

 One-page paper including one paragraph for each goal type below:

 - Personal goals - short-term (within one year) and long-term (five years or more).

 - Career goals - short-term (within one year) and long-term (five years or more).

 - Internship goals: detailed list of objectives for the internship that identify what you are trying to accomplish by doing an internship.

 3. DARS Report